OjasMor/donkeycar-LIDAR/README.md

 ### Modify your cars behavior.
 The donkey car is controlled by running a sequence of events

+### Adding the RPLDIAR
+RPLIDAR is a reletively cheap LIDAR unit that can be purchased from many online stores.
+For this example, I have used the $99 RPLIDAR A1.

 ```python
 #Define a vehicle to take and record pictures 10 times per second.